Merging Files With External Commits

 For example, you are working on a file, and someone else edits the same file in an external source.
 If external changes are made and pushed to Flare Online, a few things can happen:

-If someone is working on that file with uncommitted changes, then a banner displays for the topic with a Pull Changes button.
+• If someone is working on that file with uncommitted changes, then a pull bar banner displays for the topic with a Pull Changes button.
 This allows you to manually pull the latest edits into the file without having to commit the file.

 How To Manually Pull External Commits

-You can manually pull external commits using the Content Editor or the Workspace Overview.
-But keep in mind that if you do it from the Content Editor, it only pulls changes for that file.
-If you do it from the Workspace Overview, it pulls changes for all modified files.
+You can manually pull external commits using the Content Editor or the Workspace Overview (doing it from either place will pull changes for all modified files).

 Note Flare Online is a Git-based system, where files are version controlled and tracked using the system's source control.
 The system implements "rules" for resolving possible conflicts.
 The platform allows for secure co-authoring from anywhere with any device, and accessibility to your online files from the Git repository with no memory or performance impacts.